RosinskaK/autoskup_c/README.md

 - [Pexels](https://www.pexels.com/pl-pl/)
 - [Canva](https://www.canva.com/)

-The entire website was designed in Canva, photos used in this project are from Canva nad Pexels.
+✨The entire website was designed in Canva, photos used in this project are from Canva nad Pexels.

 ## Contact

 Created by Kasia Rosińska [@RosinskaK](https://github.com/RosinskaK) - feel free to contact me! 👋

-➡️ You can find this website here:
+➡️ You can find this website here: *When the website owner makes it available online, I will provide the link here*